PaulSebalu/PaulSebalu/README.md

-### Hello 👋, I'm Paulo, a Product Engineer and Designer based in Kampala, Uganda.
+### Hello 👋, I'm Paul, a Product Engineer and Designer based in Kampala, Uganda.

 # 💫 About Me:
 🔭 I’m currently open to consulting work<br>👥 I’m looking to collaborate on really exciting projects<br>🌱 I’m currently learning about Product Management by helping global companies Design, Develop, <br> and track key product metrics in new markets.<br>